Redeveloping the Stephenson Building sustainably

 Protecting existing trees and planting more

 Trees are an important aspect of our campus.
 As well as being picturesque they provide shade in summer months and provide homes for nature in our city centre.
-Our Estates team regularly survey and monitor the condition of all the trees across our campus.
+Our Estates team regularly surveys and monitors the condition of all the trees across our campus.

 As part of the Stephenson development, we have an agreement to remove up to five trees but replant ten new ones.
 Each new tree will be planted and placed in such a way that symmetry in the area is improved.
 The replanting will also increase tree species diversity in the area.